AmirBachir/Hypermedia_NuxtWebsite/README.md

 The content of the website is contained in a Postgres Database.
 The queries to handle the requests are executed through Sequelize.

 ## Relevance to best practices
+Nuxt.js allows a smart development of the web application by exploiting the functionalities that it provides.
+In this way, following the best practices of the framework is possible to achive very good results and avoid some pains to the developers.
+In the case of this project some of the followed best practice that had a positive impact in development of the project are:
+1. *Reuse of components*: Nuxt permits to create single file components, they once have been created, can be used in every page of the website.
+This permitted us to save many lines of code just by calling the components when needed.
+2. *Layout configuration*: Nuxt permits to create customized layouts that can be used in a website for each page or just for some of them avoiding the replication of code, just by calling the layout file.
+In our case all the pages have been designed with the same layout (the default layout).
+3. *SEO optimization*: Nuxt permitted us an easy configuration of the metadata locally within each file, dinamically overwriting the global metadata in the nuxt.confing.js file.
+This resulted in good SEO optimization scores according to Lighthouse.